simonpoole/pmtiles-reader/README.md

     reader.getTileCompression();

   will indicate the required de-compression method.
+The advantage of this is that the library doesn't require any 3rd party runtime dependencies.

 ## Including in your project